-Renewable Portfolio Standards ("RPS") RPS regulations require or incentivize renewable energy products in order to increase a state's overall share of energy created by renewable sources.
-In 2009, Kentucky legislators introduced a bill, HB 3, which would have enacted RPS, but it did not become law.
-Since 2009, the Kentucky legislature has held informational hearings on RPS in 2012, 2013, 2014, and 2015.
-The legislation was once again introduced in 2016, 2017 and 2018, it did not, however, receive a committee hearing during any of those legislative sessions.
+Renewable Portfolio Standards ("RPS").
+RPS regulations require or incentivize renewable energy products in order to increase a state's overall share of energy created by renewable sources.
+In 2009, the Kentucky legislature introduced HB 537, which would have enacted RPS, but it failed to become law.
+Since 2009, the Kentucky General Assembly has held informational hearings on RPS in 2012, 2013, 2014, and 2015.
+RPS legislation has been introduced in most legislative sessions over the past fifteen years but has not been enacted.
+In 2020, a joint resolution was introduced by the Kentucky legislature directing the state Energy and Environment Cabinet to study the economic impact of RPS and other renewable energy policies in other states and to provide recommendations on the applicability and feasibility of adopting new renewable energy policies in Kentucky, but was never given a committee hearing.